create3000/x3d-image/README.md

 Whether to use a logarithmic depth buffer.
 It may be necessary to use this if dealing with huge differences in scale in a single scene.
 It is automatically enabled if a GeoViewpoint is bound.

-### -o

-Whether to use order independent transparency rendering technique.

 ### -m *[**NONE**, ACES_NARKOWICZ, ACES_HILL, ACES_HILL_EXPOSURE_BOOST, KHR_PBR_NEUTRAL]*

 Whether tone mapping should be applied.